 Durango Community Recreation Center - Located in the North Main District, the 71,557 sq. ft. facility offers a variety of activities for the entire family, including an expansive aquatics area with a 160 ft. water slide and play structures.
 The kids will enjoy scrambling on the 30-ft. high rock climbing wall.
 And don't forget the racket ball courts and gymnasium.
 The Rec Center also provides a youth games space with fun activities such as air hockey, pool table and ping pong.
 Located at 2700 Main Avenue.

-Tour the local craft breweries - Durango features five, award-winning craft breweries each with their own unique flare.
+Tour the local craft breweries, Wineries and more Durango features five, award-winning craft breweries each with their own unique flare.
 Along with our breweries, Durango is also home to three wineries, a local distillery and a local premium artisanal cidery.

 Stroll down Historic Main Avenue - You will find many unique shops, boutiques, art galleries and entertainment.
 You can find just about everything you need.
 Check out our online directory for a full list, or stop by the Durango Welcome Center and ask for a Business Directory and Map.